 A Danger Below: Scaffolding Falls

 In 2016, one 30-year veteran Ironworking union member of who fell 40 feet to his death while building a Logan Airport garage last year, was reportedly the second ironworker to die from injuries sustained on that job-site.
-One year earlier, a 24 year old ironworker (Local 433) from a Pasedena office building.
+One year earlier, a 24-year-old ironworker (Local 433) from a Pasadena office building.
 This year, Walter Lenkowski III, a fourth generation ironworker (Local 399) fell nearly 140 feet from a rail bridge.
-According to the most recent news this last fall is, reportedly, under investigation.
+According to the most recent news, this last fall is, reportedly, under investigation.

 A Danger Above: Falling Objects